collective/wc.pageturner/README.txt

 How-To
 ------

-* Add your PDF as a file to your Plone site.
+* Add your PDF as a File to your Plone site (Add New -> File menu).

-* Edit the various setting of the Page turner by clicking the `Page Turner Settings` button that is now available
+* Edit the various setting of the Page turner by clicking the `Page Turner Settings` button.

 * To turn off auto-selecting of the page turner layout for PDF files, go to ZMI -> portal_properties -> site_properties and customize the page_turner_auto_select_layout property to off.

+* PDFs that were on your site before you activated this add-on will need to be converted (you will see an error message on each File until you convert it).
+To convert an individual PDF, click the Flexpaper Convert button.
+Large PDFs will take some time to be converted.
+To convert all PDFs on your site, go to your site's URL and append /@@convertall-to-flexpaper, e.g. http://www.yoursite.com/@@convertall-to-flexpaper

 Tested With